 Cushing's syndrome is a hormonal disorder that triggers an overproduction of cortisol, one of your stress hormones.
 Cushing's syndrome is uncommon and causes symptoms that look like other health problems, making it hard to diagnose.
-Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, at Fort Wayne Endocrinology are experts at diagnosing and treating hormonal disorders like Cushing’s syndrome.
-Schedule an appointment by calling the office in Fort Wayne, Indiana, or booking online today.
+Ashok Kadambi, MD and Crystal Webb, NP-C, at Fort Wayne Endocrinology are experts at diagnosing and treating hormonal disorders like Cushing’s syndrome.
+Schedule an appointment by calling the office in Fort Wayne at 260-436-1248.

 Cushing's syndrome is an adrenal problem that causes an overproduction of cortisol.
 Cortisol is a hormone most often associated with your body's stress response.
 However, this hormone also controls blood pressure and the breakdown of food into energy.